anamatoso/NeuroSlice/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
-For major changes, please open an issue first to discuss what you would like to change.

-1. Fork the repository
-2. Create your branch (`git checkout -b feature/AmazingFeature`)
-3. Add your changes to the branch
-4. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request
+If you want to ask for changes, create an issue detailing what you want changed and someone will look into it.

+More information on how to contribute can be found in the documentation.

 ## Citation